Beaufort County Greenspace Program

 Types of Land Protection

 A conservation easement is commonly used to protect private land while allowing the owner to continue owning and utilizing their land.
 It is a permanent agreement between the property owner and the easement holder about what is allowed to occur on the property.
+Once the easement terms are negotiated, the property owner receives compensation for the value of the forfeited development rights.

-To have an easement placed on a property, an accredited land trust must hold the easement and conduct, at minimum, an annual survey of the property to ensure the easement terms are not violated.
-Once the easement terms are determined, the property owner receives compensation for the value of the forfeited development rights.
+To have a conservation easement placed on property, a qualified land trust must hold the easement and conduct inspections of the property to ensure the easement terms are not violated.

 img_4407